apparebit/deface/_sources/design.rst.txt

 redundant locations, that means not dropping the one with the URL.

-The validation principle goes beyond the preservation principle by requiring human intervention when data deviates from the expected schema.
+The validation principle goes beyond the preservation principle by requiring human intervention when the original Facebook data deviates from the expected schema.
 More permissive designs such as `protocol buffers
 <https://developers.google.com/protocol-buffers>`_ are certainly feasible but
 critically depend on common rules for compatible schema evolution.
-That's not feasible for this use case and hence the only reasonable option is to disallow automatic schema evolution.
+That is not feasible for this use case and hence the only reasonable option is to disallow automatic schema evolution.
 Since posts are independent top-level entities, that doesn't mean to terminate post processing upon first failure.
 We can still